4 ways to damage your laptop battery

 • Repeat the previous steps.

-Some laptops allow you to limit the charge percentage to around 80% to extend your battery life.
-This feature is supported by specific manufacturers using their own apps, such as MyASUS for ASUS users and "Battery Limit Mode" setting for Microsoft Surface users.
+Some laptops allow you to limit the charge percentage to around 80% to extend the life of your battery.
+This feature is supported by specific manufacturers using their own apps, such as MyASUS for ASUS users and the “Battery Limit Mode” setting for Microsoft Surface users.

 Other users can download the free Battery Limiter app for Windows.